loda-lang/loda-programs/programs/oeis/list3.md

 * [A311535](http://oeis.org/A311535) ([L15 program](311/A311535.asm)): Coordination sequence Gal.5.53.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311536](http://oeis.org/A311536) ([L21 program](311/A311536.asm)): Coordination sequence Gal.6.120.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311586](http://oeis.org/A311586) ([L14 program](311/A311586.asm)): Coordination sequence Gal.4.58.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A311601](http://oeis.org/A311601) ([L39 program](311/A311601.asm)): Coordination sequence Gal.6.230.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311625](http://oeis.org/A311625) ([L37 program](311/A311625.asm)): Coordination sequence Gal.5.99.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311709](http://oeis.org/A311709) ([L29 program](311/A311709.asm)): Coordination sequence Gal.4.121.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311801](http://oeis.org/A311801) ([L31 program](311/A311801.asm)): Coordination sequence Gal.6.115.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.